Juz-Tom-J/SQL/README.md

-# New Private repository for trying SQL Commands
+# Repository for SQL Commands